How to use a tongue scraper

 About 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells and bacteria trapped in the tongue papillae.

 Most people know that teeth brushing and flossing are vital for maintaining a good level of oral health.
-Relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.
+However, relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.

 Bad breath is a very common oral health complaint.
 Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells, and bacteria trapped in the tongue papillae.
 Large colonies of bad bacteria can generate volatile sulfur compounds (VSC) responsible for oral malodor.

 Many people routinely rinse their mouths with medicinal mouthwashes to dispel any suggestion of bad breath, unfortunately, this merely masks the condition for a short period of time.
 In order to remove the root cause of the problem, the best treatment is to mechanically remove the buildup of food debris and bacteria from the mouth.